rajpurkarlab/cheXlocalize/README.md

 **Optional flags**
 * `--threshold_path`: an optional csv file path that you can pass in to use your own thresholds to binarize the heatmaps.
 As an example, we provide [`./sample/tuning_results.csv`](https://github.com/rajpurkarlab/cheXlocalize/blob/master/sample/tuning_results.csv), which contains the threshold for each pathology that maximizes mIoU on the validation set.
 When passing in your own csv file, make sure to follow the same formatting as this example csv.
 By default, no threshold path is passed in, in which case we will apply Otsu's method (an automatic global thresholding algorithm provided by the cv2 package).
-* `--probability_threshold_path`: an optional csv file path that you can pass in to reduce false positives segmentation prediction using probability cutoffs.
+* `--probability_threshold_path`: an optional csv file path that you can pass in to reduce false positive segmentation prediction using probability cutoffs.
 If the predicted model probability is below the cutoff, we generate a segmentation mask of all zeros regardless of thresholding scheme.
-See [_Fine-tune probability thresholds](#prob_threshold) for more context.
+As an example, we provide [`./sample/probability_tuning_results.csv`](https://github.com/rajpurkarlab/cheXlocalize/blob/master/sample/probability_tuning_results.csv).
+When passing in your own csv file, make sure to follow the same formatting as this example csv.
+See [_Fine-tune probability thresholds_](#prob_threshold) for more context.
-* `--<output_path>`: the json file path used for saving the encoded segmentation masks.
+* `--output_path`: the json file path used for saving the encoded segmentation masks.
 The json file is formatted such that it can be used as input to `eval.py` (see [_Evaluate localization performance_](#eval) for formatting details).
 Default is `./saliency_segmentations.json`.
 * `--if_smoothing`: Set this flag to `True` to smooth the pixelated heatmaps using box filtering.
 Default is `False`.
 * `--k`: the kernel size used for box filtering (`int`).
 Default is 0.
 The user-defined `k` must be >= 0.
 If you set `k` as any number > 0, make sure to set `if_smoothing` to `True`, otherwise no smoothing would be performed.